jvaleskadevs/inheritas/README.md

 ## Tech Stack

-- Alchemy SDK & API
+- Alchemy SDK & Enhaced APIs
 - Goerli network, Goerli etherscan
 - OpenZeppelin
-- ERC721, ERC1155
+- ERC721, ERC1155, ERC20
 - IPFS
+- NodeJS
 - React
 - Hardhat
 - Ethers
+- WAGMI
+- RainbowKit
 - Chai
-- MetaMask
 - Dotenv
 - Tailwind
 - Firebase
 - Github
-- Gedit
-- Blender, Kdenlive, FlexClip and SvgRepo
+- SvgRepo, FlexClip

 Big thanks to everyone on their teams and to everyone who supports Open Source and free tools.
 PLW3!

+## Alchemy SDK & enhaced APIs Stack

+- FetchNftsForOwner · Fetch all NFT for an address
+- FetctTokenBalances · Fetch all token balances for an address
+- FetchTokenMetadata · Fetch the token metadata
+- FetchNftMetadata · Fetch the NFT metadata
+- GetLogs · Fetch all logs from an smart contract
+- NftsSpamFilter · Filter spam NFTs (only working in ETH Mainnet)

 ## Knowledge Stack

 - Develop, deploy and verify smart contracts to the Ethereum Goerli testnet network
 - Test smart contracts in a local blockchain environment
-- Develop and deploy a dApp to interact with smart contracts (read/write)
+- Develop and deploy a dApp to interact with smart contracts (read/write/listen events)
-- Fetch NFTs using the Alchemy SDK
+- Supercharge a dAPP with the Alchemy SDK and the enhaced APIs
+- Manage wallet injection and multi-wallet modal support
-- Implement the ERC721 and ERC1155 standards and their interfaces
+- Implement the ERC20, ERC721 and ERC1155 standards and their interfaces
 - Upload files to the IPFS and access them from the smart contracts
 - Connect MetaMask to a custom Alchemy RPC node.
 - Use dotenv library to manage secrets